siwar003/Hard-Matrisome-Digestion-Project/README.md

 - protein.tsv files for all replicates from all conditions
 - psm.tsv files for all replicates from all conditions
 - Reference files used for Matrisome gene mapping
+- figures directory contains all images used in manuscript